OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/publish-your-mobile-ios-application-to-the-apple-app-store.md

 ---
 summary: Generate a mobile app package for your mobile app to publish in the Apple App Store.
-Distribute your mobile app directly to your company's end-users, if you enrolled in the Apple Enterprise Developer Program.
+Distribute your mobile app directly to your company's end users, if you enrolled in the Apple Enterprise Developer Program.
 tags: runtime-mobile; support-mobile; publish-application; apple-app-store; ios-app
 ---